fdesena/fdesena.github.io/content/posts/reports/py_game_theory/index.pt.md

 ### Jupter Notebook: Gas Station Game

-See bellow a static Jupyter notebook showing the code of the game.
+See below a static Jupyter notebook showing the code of the game.

 For an interactive experience acess the mybinder by clicking in the buttom below: